Advertiser Disclosure

 No annual fee cards have gotten surprisingly competitive, but premium cards still tend to offer higher earning rates, bigger sign-up bonuses, and perks like lounge access and travel credits.
 The trade-off is straightforward — a no-fee card costs you nothing to hold, so even modest rewards are pure profit.

-Should I keep a no annual fee card open even if I don't use it?
+Should I keep no annual fee card open even if I don't use it?

-Can I upgrade a no annual fee card to a premium card later?
+Can I upgrade no annual fee card to a premium card later?

 Many issuers allow product upgrades, which let you move to a higher-tier card without opening a new account.
 This preserves your credit history and account age.
 Contact your issuer to ask what upgrade options are available for your specific card.

-Are no annual fee cards good for building credit?
+Are there no annual fee cards for fair or bad credit?

 The Bottom Line